YinHK-gameDev/unity-learn/scripting cheestsheet/Event/UnityEvents/README.md

 > In inspector, the dynamic calls are the methods that the parameters are passed to invoke() from code, not **preconfigured values**/**static paramete**r in inspector.
 Multiple parameters(Up to 4 arguments) can be passed to the invoker.

-> Static calls are the method with static parameters, he method can only take a single argument and that argument is serialized in the inspector.
+> Static calls are the method with static parameters, the method without any parameter or exactly one parameter that argument is serialized in the inspector.

 > A UnityEvent only supports the following static types, since they need to be serialized inside the UnityEvent itself:
 > - int